firemodels/bot/Bundlebot/README.md

 ### Overview

-The directory [bot/Bundlebot/release](https://github.com/firemodels/bot/tree/master/Bundlebot/release) contains scripts for building FDS/Smokeview bundles on Windows, Linux and Macintosh computers.
-The procedure for bulding bundles is
+The directory [bot/Bundlebot/release](https://github.com/firemodels/bot/tree/master/Bundlebot/release) contains scripts for building FDS/Smokeview bundles for Windows, Linux and Macintosh computers.
+The steps for bulding bundles are:

-  1. to modify configuration scripts that define tags and associated revisions,
+  1. modify configuration scripts that define tags and associated revisions,
-  2. to run scripts that build FDS and Smokeview manuals,
+  2. run scripts that build FDS and Smokeview manuals,
-  3. to run scripts that build the bundles and
+  3. run scripts that build the bundles and
-  4. to push up tags to the central repo and define a release.
+  4. push up tags to the central repo and define a release.

 These steps are given in more detail below.